AliceAML/AliceAML/README.md

 - :snake: I love coding in **Python**, and always strive to make my code more beautiful and Pythonic
 - :open_book: I've started [translating to French](https://github.com/AliceAML/trad-au-dela-fondamentaux-python) the book [*Beyond the basic stuff with Python*](https://inventwithpython.com/beyond/)
 - :coffee: I'm also proficient in **Java**!
-- :blush: The project I'm proudest of thus far is a [Flask app that generates silly messages from WhatsApp conversation](https://github.com/AliceAML/whatsai)!
+- :blush: The project I'm proudest of thus far is a [Flask app that generates silly messages from WhatsApp conversation](https://github.com/AliceAML/whatsai) using a Markov chain model!
 I made it to entertain my friends, and ended up learning a lot.
 - 🔭 I’m currently working on an NLP project to [automate French inclusive writing](https://github.com/AliceAML/projetEI) (from January to June 2021)

 <!--